Top 5 Money Challenges Faced by Small Business Owners

 1. No financial goals or clarity

-Action steps: Get really clear about what you want to achieve in your business, this is a chance to get excited about possibilities.
+Action steps: Get really clear about what you want to achieve in your business.
+This is a chance to get excited about possibilities.
 Write down your goals and then honestly assess how much money you’ll need to earn to achieve them.

 2. Goals without a plan

 Studies have shown that written goals have a better chance of success than unwritten goals, but that’s only half the equation.
 We have a better chance of remembering to buy coffee, eggs and cereal if we put them on our grocery list, but we still need to go to the store, do the shopping, pay for the items and bring them home.
 In other words, a grocery list is not the same as grocery shopping and financial goals are not the same as a financial plan.
-If you have no idea how to manifest your financial goals then all you have is a list of hopes.
+If you have no idea how to turn your goals into actions, then all you have is a list of hopes.

 3. A plan without engagement